kartikay-rana/ui-inject/README.md

-# Tech Inject — Design Theme Library
+# UI Inject — Design Theme Library

 A reusable, documented and dependable component system built from the **Sales CRM** visual reference.
 Developers browse and install free/premium components through a